Honors’ Global Challenges Series

 Health and poverty, 2015

-LaShawnDa Pittman, Steve Gloyd, and Chandan Reddy speaking to the audience that was twice the estimated amount.
+LaShawnDa Pittman, Steve Gloyd, and Chandan Reddy speaking at our inaugural event in 2015.